ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 Apply complete!
 Resources: 5 added, 0 changed, 0 destroyed.
 ```

+You now have an AWS EC2 virtual machine running, and are ready to deploy MariaDB.

-## Deploy MariaDB container using Ansible
+## Deploy a MariaDB container using Ansible

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

-To run Ansible, we have to create a `playbook.yml` file, which is also known as `Ansible-Playbook`.
+If you are new to Docker, consider reviewing [Learn how to use Docker](/learning-paths/cross-platform/docker/).

-In our `playbook.yml` file, we use the **community.docker** collection to deploy the MariaDB container.
+To run Ansible, you can an Ansible playbook.
+The playbook uses the `community.docker` collection to deploy MariaDB in a container.

-We also need to map the container port to the host port, which is `3306`.
-Below is the complete `playbook.yml` file that will do this for us.
+The playbook maps the container port to the host port, which is `3306`.

+1. Use a text editor to add the contents below to a new file named `playbook.yml`.

 ```yml
 ---